自分のやりたいことを追究すること、そのために大人（スタッフ）に教えを請うこと、議論を重ねること…これらは生徒の脳を鍛える行動に他なりません。そこで、このような機会を保障するため、普段の学校の時間だけでは物足りない生徒の学びに対する欲求を満たすため、放課後にTUTORIAL TIME を設けています。

 The Elementary Solution.

-For these reasons, F.I.D.S. opens after hours to enable children to be directed towards an environment that lends itself to concentration.
+For the above reasons, F.I.D.S. opens after hours to enable children to be directed towards an environment that lends itself to concentration.
 These are Mastery Tutorials.
 Although there are limits during Mastery Tutorials that are not there during the day, the staff still maintain enormous respect for the autonomy of the children (this is not a juku).
 We assist children in looking in the right direction.

 Everything except Japanese writing is done an English Japanese mix with a push for English only.
 The curriculum is ‘anything that the children come up with’ / guided by the staff.
 Our educational philosophy and practice is in four parts: